2008年12月30日星期二

 Soshu ju Masahiro saku (made by Masahiro of Soshu)

 Don't be disheartened or too frustrated if you can't translate the signature easily.
 Experts are sometimes confused and find it difficult.
 Reading mei is like trying to read someone's sloppy handwriting written in a language that you don't understand .
 There are also many ways to write the same Kanji.
-See these various forums at:
+See these various forums at: Kanji Forms.
+Click on the specific Kanji to see the various ways it can be written.

 Feel free to print and/or save these Kanji pages for personal, offline use.
 Attempting to decipher a mei by matching Kanji takes a lot of time!!